Growing Local is ICA’s food and environment project. Its key aims are to:

 - Nature and environment related activities and events.

 In addition, Growing Local is working in partnership to deliver the following projects:

-- Slow Memory And A Flourishing Future – An ongoing collaboration with EDEN Portland and Nottingham Trent University focused on the environment and memory.
+- Slow Memory And A Flourishing Future – An ongoing collaboration with EDEN Portland and Nottingham Trent University, looking at the links between memory and environmental guardianship.